itchio/butler/buse/busegen/docs/README.md

 # Overview

-buse is butler's JSON-RPC 2.0 service
+buse is butler's JSON-RPC 2.0 service.
+It is used heavily by the [itch.io app](https://itch.io/app) as of version v25.

+## Version

+This documentation was generated on Feb 26 17:43:37 against [butler@d7ae9a3](https://github.com/itchio/butler/commit/d7ae9a3e95cf82e8273ba4079912bfb95d1dddbc
+)

 ## Starting the service